Asheq/dotfiles/.config/nvim/init/mappings/docs/ALL-KEYS.md

 # Keys

-A list of all keys, not including modifiers, that are available on most keyboards:
+A list of all keys (not including modifiers) available on most keyboards:

 - `<Esc>`
 - `` ` ``